Champaign, Illinois: Stadiums

-Memorial Stadium

 Built from 1922 to 1923, Memorial Stadium was named in honor of the students and faculty members who died overseas during World War I. Since opening in 1923, Memorial Stadium has been home to Illinois Fighting Illini football.
 The stadium also was the temporary home of the NFL's Chicago Bears for the 2002 season while its regular venue Soldier Field was being renovated.

-State Farm Center

 Originally known as the Assembly Hall, the State Farm Center is home to the Illinois Fighting Illini men's basketball and Illinois Fighting Illini women's basketball teams.
 It holds the annual Broadway Series, which features popular musicals.

+Minor league

+During its history, the city has been home to several separate minor league baseball clubs.
+The first in 1889 was a shared club between Champaign and Logansport, Indiana, called the Logansport/Champaign-Urbana Clippers.
+The Clippers played for one season in the Illinois–Indiana League before folding.
+The city hosted its second team, the Champaign-Urbana Velvets from 1911 to 1914 who played in the Illinois–Missouri League until the league disbanded after 1914.
+The city's most recent minor league team was the Champaign-Urbana Bandits who played during the single 1994 season of the Great Central League.
+The Bandits played at Illinois Field.
+Prior to holding postseason play, the league folded.